simondlevy/SUEAP/README.md

 This will show you the performance of NSGA-II on the fitness function from [Fonseca and Fleming (1993)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.48.9077&rep=rep1&type=pdf).

-To install nsga2 for use in other projects:
+To install sueap for use in other projects:

 ```
 sudo python3 setup.py install